 In every country, some groups confront barriers that prevent them from fully participating in political, economic, and social life.
-These groups may be excluded not only through legal systems, land and labor markets, but also discriminatory or stigmatizing attitudes, beliefs, or perceptions.
-Disadvantage is often based on social identity, which may be derived from gender, age, location, occupation, race, ethnicity, religion, citizenship status, disability, and sexual orientation and gender identity (SOGI), among other factors.
-Exclusion robs individuals of dignity, security, and the opportunity to lead a better life.
+These groups may be excluded not only through legal systems, land, and labor markets, but also discriminatory or stigmatizing attitudes, beliefs, or perceptions.
+Disadvantage is often based on social identity, which may be across dimensions of gender, age, location, occupation, race, ethnicity, religion, citizenship status, disability, and sexual orientation and gender identity (SOGI), among other factors.
+This kind of social exclusion robs individuals of dignity, security, and the opportunity to lead a better life.
 Unless the root causes of structural exclusion and discrimination are addressed, it will be challenging to support sustainable inclusive growth and rapid poverty reduction.

 Social inclusion is the right thing to do, and it also makes good economic sense.
 Left unaddressed, the exclusion of disadvantaged groups can be costly.
 At the individual level, the most commonly measured impacts include the loss of wages, lifetime earnings, poor education, and employment outcomes.
 Racism and discrimination also have physical and mental health costs.
-At the national level, the economic cost of social exclusion can be captured by forgone gross domestic product (GDP) and human capital wealth.
+At the national level, the economic cost of social exclusion can be captured by foregone gross domestic product (GDP) and human capital wealth.

 Exclusion, or the perception of exclusion, may cause certain groups to opt out of markets, services, and spaces, with costs to both individuals and the economy.
 Globally, the loss in human capital wealth due to gender inequality alone is estimated at $160.2 trillion.
 Afro-descendants continue to experience significantly higher levels of poverty (2.5 times higher in Latin America).
 90 percent of children with disabilities in developing countries do not attend school.
 In many countries, it is especially difficult to tackle LGBTI exclusion, discrimination, and violence.
 To date, 70 countries continue to criminalize homosexuality.